 What are the drawbacks of Active RFID Technology?

 Some of the most common drawbacks of Active RFID –

 Expensive – Active tags can cost you up to 20 dollars per tag.

 Limited Life – Tag works until battery works.
 If the battery drains out tag will not work.
 Battery life is approx. 4 years on average.

 Size – Active tag is heavy; battery takes a lot of space.
 If your tagging books, then active tags do not fit.

 What is Semi-Passive RFID Technology?

-Semi-Passive RFID works similar to the passive tag, using the reader to signal to trigger a response from tag.
+Semi-Passive RFID works similarly to the passive tag, using the reader to signal to trigger a response from the tag.
 The semi-passive tag is distinct from the active tag is that it does have a battery — not for generating a response, but the battery is usually used to power a sensor, and to run the circuitry on the chip.

 The sensor reading is included in the tag return signal along with the tag serial number.
 However, the semi-passive tag has many similar disadvantages of the passive tag such as slow read speeds and short read distances.
 The price point for semi-passive tags is higher than for the passive tag.

 What are the benefits of Semi-Passive RFID Technology?